Yifan Wu

 Hi, I’m Yifan!

-I’m a fifth-year PhD student at Northwestern University.
-I’m advised by Prof. Jason Hartline.
-I received my B.S. in Computer Science from Peking University in 2020, where I was advised by Prof. Yuqing Kong.
+I’m a final-year PhD student at Northwestern University, advised by Prof. Jason Hartline.
+I received my B.S. in Computer Science from Turing Class at Peking University in 2020, where I was advised by Prof. Yuqing Kong.

-I have a broad interest in theoretical computer science and economics.
-Recently, I aim at building a decision-theoretic framework for trustworthy AI.
+I have a broad interest in the intersections between theoretical computer science, AI, and economics.
+Recently, I focus on building a decision-theoretic framework for trustworthy AI.

 My Research

-At the core of my techniques is proper scoring rules, the class of functions that evaluate a probabilistic prediction by the decision payoff it leads to, in the ``predict-then-optimize’’ workflow.
+At the core of my techniques is proper scoring rules, the class of functions that evaluate a probabilistic prediction by the decision payoff it leads to.
 My research focuses on the evaluation of trustworthy AI-assisted decision-making and algorithm design that enables trustworthiness.
-Currently, my research topics include information elicitation, calibration, and theoretical benchmarks for human-AI interaction.
+Currently, my research topics include